From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies: Evaluation

 \subsection{Real-World Results}

-We deploy the policies with our safety filter OFF and active, similar to the simulation experiments.
-As shown by the results in~\autoref{tab:safety_comparison}, the policies achieve very similar task success rates of about~\SI{80}{\%} on average with and without our safety filter, \textbf{supporting~H2}.
+We deployed the policies with our safety filter OFF and active, similar to the simulation experiments.
+As shown by the results in~\autoref{tab:safety_comparison}, the policies achieved very similar task success rates of about~\SI{80}{\%} on average with and without our safety filter, \textbf{supporting~H2}.
 The safeguarded policies do not exhibit constraint violations in our experiments.
 In contrast, the nominal policies are in an unsafe state \SI{56}{\%} of the time with each rollout containing constraint violations, resulting in a Safe Success of \SI{0}{\%}, which \textbf{confirms~H1}.
 These results highlight the necessity of online safety mechanisms when deploying DPs in dynamic environments and the effectiveness of PACS for this purpose. { }

-We also compare our path-consistent safety approach with a popular reactive method; control barrier functions~\cite{singletary2022safety}.
+We also compare our path-consistent safety approach with a popular reactive method: control barrier functions~\cite{singletary2022safety}.
 Since control barrier functions are better suited for coexistence than for collaboration tasks, we conduct this comparison for the \textsc{Sorting} task.
-As can be seen from~\autoref{tab:sorting_results}, PACS achieves a \SI{37}{\%} higher success rate than the control barrier function-based filter.
-To further examine this inferior performance, we visualize the training data distribution and the end effector positions of randomly selected rollouts in~\autoref{fig:path_comparisons}.
-While our method keeps the policy in distribution, the control barrier function often pushes the robot into out-of-distribution states from which the policy struggles to recover, leading to a higher failure rate.
-Considering our simulation results, we find that PACS overall achieves a \SI{51}{\%} higher task success rate than the control barrier function safety filter.
-Besides, we observe that even if the policy manages to recover, this usually takes a few seconds, leading to a higher task completion time on average.
-The average computation time of one safety step with PACS is~\SI{0.20}{\milli\second} compared to~\SI{0.64}{\milli\second} for the control barrier function, and recalculating the intended trajectory takes about~\SI{5}{\milli \second}.
+As can be seen from~\autoref{tab:sorting_results}, PACS achieved a \SI{37}{\%} higher success rate than the control barrier function-based filter.
+To further examine this inferior performance, we visualize the training data distribution and the end-effector positions of randomly selected rollouts in~\autoref{fig:path_comparisons}.
+While our method kept the policy in distribution, the control barrier function often pushed the robot into out-of-distribution states from which the policy struggles to recover, leading to a higher failure rate.
+Based on our simulation results, we find that PACS overall achieved a \SI{51}{\%} higher task success rate than the safety filter using a control barrier function.
+Besides, we observe that policy recovery usually takes a few seconds, leading to a higher average task completion time.
+The average computation time of one safety step with PACS was~\SI{0.20}{\milli\second} compared to~\SI{0.64}{\milli\second} for the control barrier function, and recalculating the intended trajectory took about~\SI{5}{\milli \second}.
 This \textbf{supports~H4} and shows that our method can be deployed in real time in highly dynamic environments.